“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 This time when Sano stopped listening, it wasn’t because Yahiko’s words weren’t interesting, but because they were so interesting that they’d struck him like lightning, and he’d become deafened to anything else by an entire unrelated world of thunderous thought.
 ‘Outdo the other and get his attention,’ had he said?
 Why the hell hadn’t he thought of it before?

 Sano was very good-looking.
 This strong internal conviction was born not of vanity, but of the experience of many years spent in colorful venues where whistling at and even casually propositioning a passing bishounen wasn’t considered inappropriate behavior for denizens of either sex.
 And he had talents.
 At least he thought he did.
-More than that obnoxious girl, anyway — specifically, some that she pointedly lacked.
+More than that obnoxious girl, anyway — specifically, some she pointedly lacked.

 He grinned widely.
 Kamiya Kaoru, you’d better watch yourself, he reflected.
 Zanza has just entered the game.